Watts-Lab/task-mapping/tasks/Hidden figure in a picture.md

 They then had a second recall for 3 minutes.
 Pairs were encouraged to collaborate.
 No instructions were given about how to resolve disagreements.
 One member of each pair acted as a scribe.

-Next, they were given a third distractor task for 3 minutes where they had to produce as many four letter words as possible from a given set of nine letters.
+Next, they were given a third distractor task for 3 minutes where they had to produce as many four letter words as possible from a given set of nine letters (NEED TASK)

 Finally, all participants were given 3 minutes to do a final recall as individuals.